The “Copper Scroll” Bible: A Match Made in Heaven

 When I first came across the copper scroll I was surprised to find that it was adorned with lists of numbers some of which I immediately recognized.
 For instance, the first instruction was to go 40 cubits under steps in the valley of Achor to find 17 talent weights of silver treasures.
 Those two numbers of 40 and 17 together reminded me of Noah where the flood started on the 17th day of the second month and it rained for 40 days and 40 nights.
 The match was with a couplet of those two numbers and it seemed that this was intended because the next sets of numbers on the copper scroll were actually arranged in pairs where they were hemmed in between two Greek letters.

 The first three couplets on the copper scroll proved to be the key to unlock the secret encryption.
-The matching process with couplets of numbers was as rare as finding twins and it continued down the scroll and they paired with their counterparts in the Old Testament.
+The matching process with couplets of numbers was as rare as finding twins and it continued down the scroll and the couplets paired with their counterparts in the Old Testament.
 The evidence mounted to prove conclusively that the Old Testament books were the duplicate inventory, which the copper scroll had referred too.
 That was a major breakthrough but the real mystery was even more perplexing for what were the scribes of the copper scroll trying to tell us when they highlighted particular numbers and places in the Old Testament?